Abbottabad District: Major ethnic groups

+The Tanawal–Sherwan region is mainly inhabited by the Tanoli tribe, while the Galliyat hill areas are mostly home to the Karlal and Abbassi tribes and the lowland plains are largely settled by the Awan community.

+Language

+At the time of the 2023 census, 87.43% (1,221,957) of the population spoke Hindko, 5.85% (81,731) Pashto, 3.06% (42,734) Urdu, 11,744 Kohistani, 10,401 Punjabi, 1,971 Shina, 1,722 Saraiki, 1,080 Kashmiri as their first language.
+Other languages, namely the Kohistani (11,744), are also spoken in this district.

+Literacy

+According to the 2023 census Abbottabad was the only district in Khyber Pakhtunkhwa province that had a literacy of 75.1% and above.

+Religion

-The major language of the area is Hindko, which in the 1981 census was the mother tongue of % of households.
+The major language of the area is Hindko, which in the 1981 census, was the mother tongue of % of households.
 The variety spoken in the city of Abbottabad has formed the basis of a literary language.
 It is very close to the Hindko varieties of Mansehra: the two share 86% of their basic vocabulary.
 In the Galliat region in the southeast of the district, the language is still known as Hindko but becomes more distinct and gradually transitions into the dialects of Pahari.

 Other languages, such as Pashto, Urdu and Punjabi, are found more in urban than rural areas.

 Parks and protected areas

 Under the Khyber Pakhtunkhwa Wildlife (Protection, Preservation, Conservation and Management) Act of 1975, two areas have been designated with the district: Ayubia National Park and Qalandarabad game reserve.
 Both areas cover only 6% of the landed area of the district.

 The Ayubia National Park was established in 1984, this park covers an area of over 3,312 ha.

 The Qalandarabad game reserve was established in 1980 with an area of 8,940ha.